 Supposed green initiatives to reduce energy expenditure without fundamental change in business practices.

-Hanging up your towels after use may sound like a great initiative to reduce water wastage, but if there is very little effort to improve a businesses overall impact, it’s more likely adding up to a cheaper laundry bill than actually improving the environment.
+Hanging up your towels after use may sound like a great initiative to reduce water wastage.
+But!
+If there is very little effort to improve a businesses overall impact, it’s more likely adding up to a cheaper laundry bill than actually improving the environment.

 Clever Marketing!
 Use of wording like eco, green, sustainable, responsible (or any of the examples on the cover image!) when there is little proof that they are.

 Their policies online ask that you ‘observe native animals in their natural environment from a safe distance and do not feed them’.
-Upon arriving, the tour guide fed the animals grated carrot to lure them out so we (the tourist) could take pictures, get up close and see the natives in their natural environment.
+Upon arriving, the tour guide fed the animals grated carrot to lure them out so we (the tourist) could take pictures, get up close and see them in their natural environment.
 Good intentions, but this is a prime example of greenwashing.